varshanhack/Palindrome_Text/README.md

 # Palindrome_Text
-Prints palindrome of the given text
+# Prints palindrome of the given text
+# This program can using shell (Run directly)